logician22/energy-talking-points/src/pages/documents/ira-recipe.md

     The IRA does exactly this and thus poses a **truly dire threat to our grid and our prosperity.**

-- Step 4 of the Inflation Reduction Act's recipe for destroying American energy **Give more power to anti-fossil-fuel activists**
+- Step 4 of the Inflation Reduction Act's recipe for destroying American energy:

+    **Give more power to anti-fossil-fuel activists**

     “Environmental justice” activists have handicapped US energy, especially crucial infrastructure like pipelines.